-The effect of solar radiation on faecal coliform die-off is affected by the initial quality of the stream or water body.
-Verstraete and Voets (1972) showed that die-off due to solar radiation was greater in clean lake water than in heavily sewage contaminated water, solar radiation accounted for 40 to 50% of the observed E.coli variation.
-In clean waters, good light penetration will be possible leading to optimal die-off conditions; that is, the direct lethal effect of sunlight, adequate oxygen supply to the indigenous microfauna and production of toxins by algae.
-In poorer quality or perhaps deep waters, where light attenuation is significant, the benefits of sun-light will be reduced.
-Poor penetration, protection by adsorption to particulates and oxygen stress of the natural micro-community will result in extended survival.
-On the catchment surface factors such as aspect, slope and vegetation cover will be important in determining the influence of sun-light on faecal coliform survival.
+The effect of solar radiation on faecal coliform dieoff is affected by the initial quality of the stream or water body.
+Verstraete and Voets (1972) showed that die-off due to solar radiation was greater in clean lake water than in heavily sewage contaminated water.
+Solar radiation accounted for 40-50% of the observed E.coli variation.
+In clean waters, good light penetration leads to optimal die-off conditions through the direct lethal effect of sunlight, adequate oxygen supply to the hostile indigenous biota and production of toxins by algae.
+In poorer quality or perhaps deep waters, where light attenuation is significant, the benefits of sunlight will be reduced.
+Poor penetration, protection by adsorption to particulates and oxygen stress of the natural micro-community will result in extended faecal coliform survival.
+On the catchment surface, factors such as aspect, slope and vegetation cover will be important in determining the influence of sunlight on faecal coliform survival.